meskoj/Reseach_Track_nw/README.md

 # Research Track 1: second assignment
 This is the program for the second assignment of the course Research Track 1 at the University of Genoa.
+Made by Marco Meschini S6273938

 ## Environment and goal